sankalp1999/3rdSem-Data-Structures-Lab/README.md

   Further, this is mostly the implementation part.
 There are tonnes of DS related and algorithmic problems which you may come across later depending on whether you do interview/coding prep or you go one level beyond and do CP(do like seriously, CP is much more vast and logical)

+- Try doing some related problems on GFG practice, LeetCode or InterviewBit (if time available).
+It's not necessary but I feel I could have practiced some problems.
+Also, for understanding concepts in these sites or YouTube is there.
+Channels like mycodeschool, Algorithms with Attitude, Back to Back SWE, Abdul Bari etc.

 ## What you can find here
 You can find the following codes here